HISTORICAL SUMMARY OF THE FRESHWATER GASTROPODS OF THE LOWER SUSQUEHANNA RIVER

 Chinese Mystery Snail Cipangopaludina (Bellamya) chinensis

-The United States Geological Survey (Fuller, 2009a) records collection of the Chinese Mystery Snails at numerous locations in the Lower Susquehanna watershed.
+The United States Geological Survey (Fuller, 2009a) records collection of the Chinese Mystery Snails at numerous locations in the Lower Susquehanna River Watershed.
 As early as 1965, the species was found at Lake Duffy in the Conewago Creek watershed in Lebanon County (Specimen ID 52315) and at “Herr’s Ice Dam” in Lancaster (Specimen ID 52314).
-Later the snail was collected at Wildwood Lake in Harrisburg in 1993 (Specimen ID 50379) and again in 2002 (Specimen ID 154701).
-The species was also collected in the Susquehanna River near Wildwood Lake in 2002 (Specimen ID 154700).
+In later years the snail was collected at Wildwood Lake in Harrisburg, both in 1993 (Specimen ID 50379) and again in 2002 (Specimen ID 154701).
+Also in 2002, the species was collected in the main stem of the Susquehanna River not far from the Wildwood Lake location (Specimen ID 154700).

-In the summer of the year 2000, several Chinese Mystery Snails were collected by the author from the long-established population at Lake Duffy—not long before the impoundment was permanently drained.
-In the summer of 2011, specimens were found reproducing in the Susquehanna in the area of Conewago Falls and downstream.
-It is not known whether the Conewago Falls snails are a new introduction, an extension of the Lake Duffy colony, or arrived from the population at Wildwood Lake and the adjacent Susquehanna upstream at Harrisburg.
-It is however, without question, a species now firmly established in the Lower Susquehanna River Watershed.
+In the summer of the year 2000, before the impoundment was permanently drained, several Chinese Mystery Snails were collected by the author from the long-established population at Lake Duffy.
+Then, during the summer of 2011, specimens were found reproducing in the Susquehanna in the area of Conewago Falls and in river waters downstream.
+The snails at Conewago Falls could have arrived as a new introduction, as an extension of the Lake Duffy colony, or as an expansion of the upstream population at Wildwood Lake and adjacent waters of the Susquehanna at Harrisburg.
+Regardless of their mode of distribution, Chinese Mystery Snails are a species now widely established in the Lower Susquehanna River Watershed.

-The Chinese Mystery Snail is presently more widespread than Cipangopaludina (Bellamya) japonica in the lower Susquehanna River.
-Additional non-native species, the Banded Mystery Snail (Viviparus georgianus) of the southern Gulf States and Midwest, and the similar “European Mystery Snail” (Viviparus viviparus) each have the potential to colonize suitable waters from aquaria collections (SESC Webmaster, 2011).
+Of the two species of non-native “Oriental Mystery Snails” currently found in the Lower Susquehanna River Watershed, the viviparid univalves we presently identify as Cipangopaludina (Bellamya) chinensis, the Chinese Mystery Snails, appear to be more widespread and numerous than those we identify as Cipangopaludina (Bellamya) japonica, the Japanese Mystery Snails.
+Not surprisingly, other non-idigenous viviparids may soon join their ranks.
+The Banded Mystery Snail (Viviparus georgianus) of the southern Gulf States and Midwest and the similar “European Mystery Snail” (Viviparus viviparus) each have the potential to colonize suitable waters of the lower Susquehanna watershed from aquaria collections (SESC Webmaster, 2011).